smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 session within a 5G mobile network consists of an air-interface between UE and gNB and GTP-U tunnel between gNB and UPF (N3 interface).
 IP flows (aka service data flows or SDFs) may belong to one or more services.
-All the service data flows with the same QoS maps onto one PDU session.
+All the service data flows with the same QoS maps onto same QoS flow beloning one PDU session, but QoS flows cannot be shared between different PDU session.
 Below is an example of data flow to/from a UE to the UPF.

 1. Uplink Data Flow
     - Apps that are hosted on UE that generate application packets for communication (e.g. web brownsing, video streaming).